 - Find sellers on either platform to use.
 Focus more on Jumia store or Konga store (KOS).
 They sell under their platform and also much cheaper than other stores.

 - Find products that are actually profitable when sold.
-In my own case, I bought products that are sold for ₦4500 and ₦5000 on Jumia but their actual values are at ₦15000.
+In my own case, I bought products that are sold between ₦4500 and ₦5000 on Jumia but their actual values are at ₦15000.
 So I bought them and sold to my customers for ₦10,500 and ₦12,000.

 In my own case, it was Pay on Delivery.